lyteword/kjv/mark/chapter-6.md

 <sup>49</sup> But when they saw him walking upon the sea, they supposed it had been a spirit, and cried out:

 <sup>50</sup> For they all saw him, and were troubled.
-And immediately he talked with them, and saith unto them, Be of good cheer : it is I ; be not afraid .
+And immediately he talked with them, and saith unto them, Be of good cheer: it is I; be not afraid.

 <sup>51</sup> And he went up unto them into the ship; and the wind ceased: and they were sore amazed in themselves beyond measure, and wondered.